wjm99/wjm99/README.md

 - 📫 How to reach me **jinmingw99@gmail.com**

-- ⚡ Fun fact **I'm a badminton pro, currently ranking top 500 on Swedish Women Singles💪.**
+- 🏸️ Fun fact **I'm also a passionate badminton player, and I play on series and tournments regularly💪.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">